ucczs/AoC_Preparator/readme.md

-# Advent of code Preparator 🎄 🎅
+# Advent of code preparator 🎄 🎅

 This scripts makes it possible to download a puzzle of a specific day and year of the Advent of Code challenges.
 The user needs to set their session cookie in the script so that the puzzles can be accessed.